adityav1810/cs7180-assignment2/README.md

-# cs7180-assignment2
-Homework 2 : Color Constancy
+# Homework 2 : Color Constancy
 Authors : Luv Verma and Aditya Varshney
 ----------------------
+CS 7180 - Advanced Perception (Fall 2023)
 This repository holds the entire codebase of our submission for Assigment 2.
 Please refer to the pdf file for a full project report summary